 The Food and Agriculture Organization of the United Nations (UN FAO) is utilizing TERN’s national monitoring infrastructure, data and expertise to complete the Oceania component of the Global Forest Survey (GFS).
 TERN joins the UN FAO GFS’s team of technical and research organisations working together to collect forest inventory data through a global network of sampling plots.

-FAO is utilizing TERN’s infrastructure and expertise to collect detailed data on the characteristics and health of vegetation in Australia’s arid ecosystems.
+FAO is utilizing TERN’s environmental monitoring systems and expertise to collect detailed data on the characteristics and health of vegetation in Australia’s arid ecosystems.
 These data will play a key role in the completion of the Global Drylands Assessment pilot phase of the GFS, which aims to fill an important knowledge gap in our understanding of forest distribution and resources in global drylands—which make up over 40% of Earth’s land surface.

 Global forest data are essential for not only understanding forest ecosystems characteristics and health, but also for improving estimates of greenhouse gas emissions from sources and removals from sinks—inventories that governments are required to submit under international climate conventions including the UNFCCC and the Kyoto Protocol.